- Home

 - Counseling Psychology

-The definition used to determine whether applicants/candidates have been functioning as Counseling Psychologists is the definition adopted by the Counseling Specialty Council, a member of the Council of Specialties, and adopted in some form by the member organizations of the Council at their annual meeting on August 6, 2022.
+The definition used to determine whether applicants/candidates have been functioning as Counseling Psychologists is the definition adopted by the Counseling Specialty Council, a member of the Council of Specialties, and adopted in some form by the Council’s member organizations at their annual meeting on August 6, 2022.

-Counseling Psychology is a generalist health service (HSP) specialty in professional psychology that uses a broad range of culturally informed and culturally sensitive practices to help people improve their well-being, prevent and alleviate distress and maladjustment, resolve crises, and increase their ability to function better in their lives.
-It focuses specifically but not exclusively on normative life-span development, with a particular emphasis on prevention and education as well as amelioration, addressing individuals as well as the systems or contexts in which they function.
+Counseling Psychology is a generalist health service (HSP) specialty in professional psychology that uses a broad range of culturally informed and culturally sensitive practices to help individuals improve their well-being, prevent and alleviate distress and maladjustment, resolve crises, and improve their ability to function in their lives.
+It focuses specifically, but not exclusively, on normative lifespan development, with a particular emphasis on prevention and education as well as amelioration, addressing individuals as well as the systems or contexts in which they function.
 It has particular expertise in work and career issues.

 Specialized Knowledge

-Psychologists have an understanding of and capacity to engage in evidence-based and culturally informed intervention, assessment, prevention, training, and research practices.
-They focus on healthy aspects and strengths of their clients (whether they are individuals, couples, families, groups, organizations, or communities); environmental/contextual influences (such as cultural, sociopolitical, gender, racial, ethnic, sexual orientation, and socioeconomic factors) that shape people’s experiences and concerns; the role of career and work in peoples’ lives; and advocacy for equity and social justice.
+Psychologists have an understanding of, and the capacity to engage in, evidence-based and culturally informed intervention, assessment, prevention, training, and research practices.
+They focus on the healthy aspects and strengths of their clients (whether individuals, couples, families, groups, organizations, or communities); environmental and contextual influences (such as cultural, sociopolitical, gender, racial, ethnic, sexual orientation, and socioeconomic factors) that shape people’s experiences and concerns; the role of career and work in people’s lives; and advocacy for equity and social justice.

 Problems Addressed

-Counseling psychologists focus on normative developmental and mental health issues and challenges faced by individuals across their lifespan, as well as systemic challenges (such as prejudice and discrimination) experienced in groups, workplaces, organizations, institutions, and communities.
-They use strengths-based perspectives and practices to prevent and ameliorate emotional, relational, physical/health-related, social, cultural, vocational, educational, and identity-related problems.
+Counseling psychologists focus on normative developmental and mental health issues and challenges faced by individuals across the lifespan, as well as systemic challenges (such as prejudice and discrimination) experienced in groups, workplaces, organizations, institutions, and communities.
+They use strengths-based perspectives and practices to prevent and ameliorate emotional, relational, physical and health-related, social, cultural, vocational, educational, and identity-related problems.

 Skills & Procedures Utilized